MohammadEslamiNezhad/MohammadEslamiNezhad/README.md

 - 👋 Hi, I’m @MohammadEslamiNezhad
 - 👀 I’m interested in programming and linux .
-- 🌱 I’m currently learning java .
+- 🌱 I’m currently learning python , github .
-- Now i try to work by git and github .
+- Now i try to work by data science .
-- I hope to be a proffessional programmer .
+- I hope to be a proffessional data scientist .

 <!---
 MohammadEslamiNezhad/MohammadEslamiNezhad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.